yaqundeng/art-frontend/README.md

 1.Yaqun Deng: Added a 3rd-party library: react-easy-crop.
 This function will give us a different look of the pictures, where you can adjust the size, and rotate the pictures by yourself.
 Added 3 components, and updated services accordingly.
 Working together to develop "upload image" function.

 2.Yichen Han: Added 4 components and related css files.
 Styled the pages and buttons, and created an api on the backend to get a list of data by a group of ids.
 Designed services on the frontend to interact with the new developed api.
 Review code and debug for other teammates.
 Working together to develop "upload image" function.
-Post everying on Piazza, put data on Altas and deploy the app on Heroku.
+Post everything on Piazza, put data on Altas and deploy the app on Heroku.

 Home Page:
 ![image](https://media.github.ccs.neu.edu/user/9542/files/2baf9700-382d-471e-ad3b-7e254943c934)